High voltage pathfinding projects

 Constraint management pathfinding project

-The ESO is conducting a pathfinding project with the ambition of providing along-term commercial product to manage network constraints.
-We are exploring the potential to introduce a product that will provide an opportunity for market participants to deliver a service that reduces constraint costs on the National Electricity Transmission System, such as storage.
+We are exploring the potential to introduce a product that will provide an opportunity for market participants to deliver a service that reduces constraint costs on the National Electricity Transmission System.

 Stability pathfinding project

 We also want to explore the benefits and practicalities of applying a NOA-type approach to the operability aspects of system stability.
 In this context we are talking about stability of frequency, voltage and the ability of a network user to remain connected to the system during normal operation, during a fault and after a fault.
 Synchronous generation provides many benefits to system stability that will need to be replaced when this type of generation runs less frequently.

 We are exploring how to articulate and quantify the properties synchronous generation gives us, the potential for these to be provided by alternative technologies, and the value of a NOA type process for stability.
 We published some of our work on the impact of declining short circuit levels in our System Operability Framework (SOF) document, and during 2019 we intend to invite technical and commercial solutions from across the industry to address needs in specific locations.